Be on Alert – Fraudulent Employment Offers. Learn More

-ICF is seeking a Senior Training and Technical Assistance Specialist to lead training and technical assistance (TTA) activities related to public health.
-This position will support a technical assistance projects that primarily focus on behavioral health including supporting state and local jurisdictions’ surveillance, prevention, and evaluation efforts to address the overdose epidemic in the United States and its territories.
+ICF seeks a Senior Training and Technical Assistance Specialist to lead training and technical assistance (TTA) activities in PHIT.
+This position will support a technical assistance project for the CDC that focuses on supporting state and local jurisdictions’ surveillance, prevention, and evaluation efforts to address the overdose epidemic in the United States and its territories.

-Position activities include leading short and long-term tasks and working as part of exceptional and diverse teams providing and managing TTA services.
-Activities include providing one on one engagement with program project officers; designing and executing webinars, peer exchanges, and other TA events; and developing resources and tools to support recipient implementation of program components.
-The position requires exceptional organizational and communication skills, collaboration with project team members, and the ability to “connect the dots” across the various, concurrent tasks on projects, in order to provide meaningful TTA to address critical public health issues.
+Project activities include working as part of an exceptional team providing and managing TTA services, including providing one on one engagement with program project officers; designing and executing webinars, peer exchanges, and other TA events; and developing resources and tools to support recipient implementation of program components.
+The project requires exceptional organizational and communication skills, collaboration with project team members, and the ability to “connect the dots” across the various, concurrent tasks on the project, in order to provide meaningful TTA to the funded jurisdictions.

-Additional responsibilities may include supporting TA strategy efforts; contributing to the assessment of TA needs; providing individual support to TA recipients on implementation of local evaluation efforts; developing, guiding, or overseeing resource delivery; and overseeing consultants on development and delivery of technical assistance or training services.
-Strong interest and some experience in business development or proposal writing is strong desired.
+Additional responsibilities may include supporting TA strategy efforts; contributing to the assessment of TA needs; providing individual support to jurisdictions on implementation of local evaluation efforts; developing, guiding, or overseeing resource delivery; and overseeing consultants on development and delivery of technical assistance or training services.

-Candidates must have a solid understanding of behavioral health.
-Ideal candidates will have TTA experience, a solid understanding of adult learning principles, and experience developing or delivering TTA solutions.
+Candidates must demonstrate an understanding of, and have experience applying, adult learning principles.
 Candidates must have the ability to conceptualize solutions for training and technical assistance needs; design and create resources in multiple formats and technologies; and effectively communicate both orally and in writing with internal colleagues, clients, and their constituents.
-Candidates must have a solid grounding in public health.
+Candidates must have a strong track record as a training and technical assistance provider with a solid grounding in public health.

 To apply, please submit your resume.

-Primary responsibilities for this position will involve performing assignments related to training and technical assistance projects, under the direction of senior management and providing guidance to more junior team members.
+Primary responsibilities for this position will involve performing assignments related to a training and technical assistance project, under the direction of senior management and providing guidance to more junior team members.
 Assignments typically include the following: